Doris Ulmann: Career

+Death and legacy

+In failing health, Ulmann collapsed in August 1934 while working near Asheville, North Carolina, and returned to New York.
+Ulmann died August 28, 1934.

 Upon Ulmann's death, a foundation she had established took custody of her images.
 Allen Eaton, John Jacob Niles, Olive Dame Campbell (of the John C. Campbell Folk School in Brasstown, North Carolina), Ulmann's brother-in-law Henry L. Necarsulmer, and Berea schoolteacher Helen Dingman were named trustees.
 Samuel H. Lifshey, a New York commercial photographer, developed the negatives Ulmann had exposed during her final trip, and then made proof prints from the vast archive of more than 10,000 glass plate negatives.
 (Lifshey also developed the 2,000 exposed negatives from Ulmann's last expedition, and produced the prints for Eaton's book.)
 The proof prints were mounted into albums, which were annotated by John Jacob Niles and Allen Eaton, chair of the foundation and another noted folklorist, to indicate names of the sitters and dates of capture.
+In 1971, more than 60 of her photos were published by the Jargon Society in The Appalachian Photographs of Doris Ulmann, with an introduction by John Jacob Niles.

 The primary repository of Ulmann's work is at the University of Oregon Libraries' Special Collections.
 The Doris Ulmann collection, PH038, includes 2,739 silver gelatin glass plate negatives, 304 original matted prints, and 79 albums (containing over 10,000 Lifshey proof prints) assembled by the Doris Ulmann Foundation between 1934 and 1937.
 The silver gelatin glass plate negatives are the only known remaining Ulmann negatives.
 Of the 304 matted photographs, approximately half are platinum prints that were mounted and signed by Ulmann; the others are silver gelatin prints developed by Lifshey.
 Berea College hosts a collection of over 3100 images, primarily of the Appalachian region and the Berea area.
 Additional collections can be found at The University of Kentucky (consisting of 16 original signed portraits, and 186 original silver nitrate prints), the North Carolina Collection Photographic Archives (consisting of 5 black and white prints focusing on North Carolina), the Center for Creative Photography at the University of Arizona, Tucson, Arizona, and the New York Historical Society (primarily of prominent New Yorkers).
 As art objects, her photographs are also part of many museum collections including the Smithsonian and the J. Paul Getty Museum.

 The Georgia Museum of Art at the University of Georgia organized a major retrospective of her work in 2018 and published the largest book on her work to date.
 The Library of Congress Prints & Photographs Division holds more than 150 photographic prints by Ulmann.